 BTDubs, once the carpet was removed from the premises, the basement no longer made me want to gag.
 So that was a small win for The Boy…he’s one foot outta the doghouse.

 I asked Mr. Adjuster what he thought of laminate hardwood.
 His answer was, “Well ma’am.
-If you by chance have another water incident, laminate has only a paper thin layer of wood on the surface.
-More often then not, that will lift and peel.
+If you by chance have another water incident, laminate has only a paper-thin layer of wood on the surface.
+More often than not, that will lift and peel.
 You will probably have to replace it if there is another water incident.”

 I asked him what he thought of tile.
 His answer was, “Well ma’am.
 I have small children like yourself.
 If my kids had a pool table like you, with my luck, they would drop a ball and crack the newly installed tile.
 Just sayin”.

-I’ve been really drawn to the more on trend gray hardwoods, so I ordered up some samples.
+I’ve been really drawn to the more on-trend gray hardwoods, so I ordered up some samples.
 The first pick was Opus Grano.
 A gorgeous light gray timber look, very modern.
 Then there was Knight Tile in Lime Washed Oak.
-This was more of a sun bleached driftwood in planks that looked worn.
+This was more sun-bleached driftwood in planks that looked worn.
 Swoon.
-We picked out a few more and lastly I found Da Vinci Limed Silk Oak.
-Slim wood like looking planks that made a statement with the grain.
-BTDubs, another I adored was the Black Oak Parquet…but because it was all black in the basement, I was slightly hesitant; however, I soooooooo want to see someone do this in their home!
+We picked out a few more and lastly, I found Da Vinci Limed Silk Oak.
+Slim wood-like-looking planks that made a statement with the grain.
+BTDubs, another I adored was the black parquet oak but because it was all black in the basement, I was slightly hesitant; however, I soooooooo want to see someone do this in their home!
 It’s rad.

 Karndean has an online gallery, so you can kinda gauge how the luxury vinyl will look when installed, but I still needed samples.
 I can’t make a decision like this, without seeing the product in person.
 Ya know?
 Too big of a commitment not to touch and feel it.